UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Start your utility setup exactly two weeks before moving to accommodate credit checks, deposits, and any potential technician delays.

-Relocating to the Peach State requires a clear action plan, and when it comes to moving to Georgia setting up utilities must be at the top of your to-do list.
-Rather than worrying about packing boxes or hiring movers, you need to focus immediately on securing your essential home services to avoid delays.
-Because the state mixes a deregulated natural gas market with fixed electric territories, figuring out who to call can easily frustrate new residents.
-This step-by-step guide walks you through exactly how to navigate local providers, prepare your mandatory documents, and follow a precise timeline so your power, water, gas, and internet are fully functional the moment you walk through the front door.
+Relocating to the Peach State requires a clear action plan, and when it comes to setting up utilities for a new home in Georgia, it must absolutely be at the top of your prioritized to-do list.
+Rather than worrying immediately about unpacking boxes or hiring movers, we strongly recommend focusing first on securing your essential home services to avoid disruptive and uncomfortable delays.
+Because the state utilizes a highly unique system that mixes a deregulated natural gas market with firmly fixed electric territories, figuring out who to call can easily frustrate new residents trying to establish a functional living space.
+This comprehensive, step-by-step guide walks you through exactly how to confidently navigate your local providers, gather your mandatory application documents, and follow a precise activation timeline so your power, water, gas, and internet are fully functional the moment you walk through the front door.

 Understanding Georgia’s Unique Utility Landscape